has2r/Consolaria-2.0/README.md

 ## Info

-During the development of Terraria 1.3, tons of exclusive mobile & old-gen console features got removed. **Consolaria** is a mod that aims to bring this unique content back - fixed, reworked & rebalanced to the level of modern Terraria.
+Tons of exclusive mobile & old-gen console features were removed with the release of Terraria 1.3.
+Consolaria brings this unique content back, reworked and rebalanced for modern Terraria.

 This includes:
 - **Lepus, Turkor & Ocram** - all with brand new AI, Treasure Bags, Master Mode drops & music themes